ABOUT

-We are a women-owned independent business based in both Akureyri, Iceland, and Portland, Oregon.
+A woman-owned independent business based in both Akureyri, Iceland, and Portland, Oregon.

 For centuries, Icelandic knitwear has been central to life on the island, in large part by the Icelandic sheep, a breed found nowhere else in the world.
 Generations have refined the art of harvesting, spinning, and knitting this remarkable fiber, valued for its natural insulation and water resistance.
 More than a necessity for survival in the North, the lopapeysa (the traditional Icelandic wool sweater) has become a symbol of national identity.

-Each strand of our yarn is plied with history.
+Each strand of our yarn is plied with history

 At Valkyrie Fiber, our mission is to create a yarn unlike any other in the world.
 By blending pure Icelandic roving, sourced directly from local farmers, with soft, fine Merino, we preserve the bold character and resilience of Icelandic wool while making it comfortable for everyday wear.
 This hybrid is a truly one-of-a-kind yarn: strong, warm, and storied, yet softened for modern makers.
 Each skein is then hand-dyed in Portland, Oregon, where every colorway is carefully crafted as an ode to the stories of Iceland.